gusutabopb/pytrthree/README.md

 # pytrthree
-Wrapper and utils for the Thomson Reuters Tick History API
+A Pythonic wrapper for the TRTH API based on [Zeep](http://docs.python-zeep.org/en/master/).